THE VALLEY reached #1 in Historical Fantasy and #3 in Horror on Amazon and has sold over 8000 copies.

 I got them to the mining camp, and the start of the aforesaid perils.
 Then my muse threw a spanner in the works.
 I've been a Ray Harryhausen fan most of my life, and the creature that now came to mind was a Harryhausen special, one that I could "see" in my mind's eye, scuttling and "snipping".
 Unfortunately it didn't exist in the Ice Age, but at a time much longer ago.
 But I wanted it, so in it went.
 I won't give the plot away here, but suffice to say I managed to fit it in -- I managed to fit a lot of them in.
 And as a result the rest of the story immediately fell into place, almost as if I was channeling a new Harryhausen movie.

-I wrote the while thing in less than ten days, my brain thinking about little else the whole time.
+I wrote the whole thing in less than ten days, my brain thinking about little else the whole time.
 It's one of the most fun experiences I've ever had writing, and I hope it shows in the final product.
-Even now, more than a year after finishing it, I still find myself thinking about the Valley, and the creatures that inhabit it.
-Somewhere, the story continues, and one day I might go back to find out what happened next.
+Even now, years after finishing it, I still find myself thinking about the Valley, and the creatures that inhabit it.
+I even wrote a sequel, of sorts, in my Professor Challenger collection, where the Prof journeys to the same valley some fifty years later.
+And somewhere, the story still continues.
+One day I might go back to find out what happened next.

 In 1863, a group of mercenaries are hired to help out a mining town in Montana.
 They arrive to find the town empty and some of the buildings wrecked and strewn over a wide area.
 A new cave leads them to a land that time forgot, a high valley full of animals that are extinct elsewhere, but have thrived in the remote environment.